iansmith/machineroom/README.md

 This builds only the amazon ebs image and sets the user 'igneous' to have the password you supply on the command line.

-At the moment, you can't build the vagrant image with the same process.
+>>>At the moment, you can't build the vagrant image with the same process.
 Something is different between `vagrant package` and `packer` vagrant post-processor.
 Sad.

+Once you have done that, you'll see an amazon AWS ami pop out on the terminal.
+Go to the amazon console for `us-west-2` and launch it; the defaults are set for `t2.micro` but other sizes will probably work.
+Set the private key to one you have access to so you can ssh in as "ubuntu" to be able to sudo on that host.
+Once the host is up, make a note of the hostname.

 OS X SETUP OF ROUTES TO CONTAINERS